 The ecovillage at Findhorn is a tangible demonstration of the links between the spiritual, social, and economic aspects of life and is a synthesis of current thinking on ecological human habitats.
 It is a constantly evolving model providing solutions to human and social needs while at the same time working in partnership with the environment to offer an enhanced quality of life for all.

-The Community is comprised of more than 400 individuals who live and work in this rural area of Scotland.
+The Community is comprised of more than 600 individuals who live and work in this rural area of Scotland.
 They come from over 40 countries to join the experiment in discovering what is necessary for joyful, sustainable living.
 The built environment is gradually growing to reflect shared ecological values.

-Cooperation and co-creation with nature has always been a major aspect of the Foundation’s work and from its earliest days it became well known for its beautiful gardens grown in adverse conditions on the sand dunes of the Findhorn peninsula.
-Since 1981 the Findhorn Foundation has been involved in the development of the Eco-Village Project as a natural continuation of its work with nature.
-A number of other organisations within the community work in partnership with the Foundation to help make the Eco-Village Project a reality.
+Cooperation and co-creation with nature have always been a major aspect of the Foundation’s work.
+From its earliest days, it became well known for its beautiful gardens grown in adverse conditions on the sand dunes of the Findhorn peninsula.
+Since 1981 the Findhorn Foundation has been involved in the development of the ecovillage as a natural continuation of its work with nature.
+A number of other organisations within the community work in partnership with the Foundation to help make the project a reality.

-The Findhorn Foundation is a founder member of the Global Eco-Village Network (GEN) and is a Non-Governmental Organisation associated with the United Nations Department of Public Information.
+The Findhorn Foundation is a founder member of the Global Ecovillage Network (GEN) and is a Non-Governmental Organisation associated with the United Nations Department of Public Information.